coolhome/oidc-client-js/Home.md

  * scope (string, default: `'openid'`): The scope being requested from the OIDC/OAuth2 provider.

 * Provider settings if CORS not supported

- The authority URL is used to make HTTP requests to discover more information about the server.
-If the server does not allow CORS on the metadata endpoint, then these additional settings can be provided (which can be found on the metadata endpoint of the provider):
+ The `authority` URL setting is used to make HTTP requests to discover more information about the OIDC/OAuth2 provider.
+If the server does not allow CORS on the metadata endpoint, then these additional settings can be configured (which can be found on the metadata endpoint of the provider):
  * issuer
  * authorization_endpoint
  * userinfo_endpoint